bartoszjaniuk/bartoszjaniuk/README.md

 📚 Building on this foundation, I pursued a Bachelor's and Master's degree in Computer Science at Opole University of Technology.
 My academic journey in Opole has not only expanded my knowledge but also instilled a deep sense of curiosity and determination to push the boundaries of what's possible in the tech industry.

-💻 I specialize in a range of cutting-edge technologies, including React, Next.js, Astro, and TypeScript.
+💻 I specialize in a range of cutting-edge technologies, including React.js, React Native, Next.js, Astro, and TypeScript.
 These tools have become my trusted companions in crafting innovative and user-friendly web applications.

 🚀 Currently, my focus is on honing my skills in Node.js development, as I believe it's the next frontier in empowering scalable and efficient back-end solutions.